CARE-SM/CARE-SM-docs/docs/_build/html/_sources/implementation.md.txt

 1) **CSV template creation:** First, a CSV data template is created using the CSV template defined by a [data element glossary](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/CSV/README.md) Rename your CSV file with one of the tagnames defined at the glossary.
 Eg.: "Diagnosis", "First_visit" or "Laboratory".

-2) **Quality control by CARE-SM Toolkit**: CARE-SM Toolkit will transform all your tagged CSV files e.g.: `Diagnosis.csv` to the curated CSV template called `CARE.csv` (green box from [Figure 1](#standalone-implementation)).
+2) **Quality control by CARE-SM Toolkit**: CARE-SM Toolkit will transform all your tagged CSV files e.g.: `Diagnosis.csv` to the curated CSV template called `CARE.csv` (green boxes from Figure 1).
 This step generates a much richer CSV file that is used by the YARRRML to do the final RDF transformation.

-    Jump [here]() to know more in details about **CARE-SM Toolkit** how/why to use it.
+    Jump [here](https://care-sm.readthedocs.io/en/latest/toolkit.html#why-to-use-it) to know more in details about **CARE-SM Toolkit** how/why to use it.

 3) **YARRRML template**: Alongside this standard CSV template, a YARRRML template defines the final RDF shape based on the CARE semantic model.
-This YARRRML template is provided [here](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/YARRRML/README.md) at this repository, so there's no need for you to create it from scratch.
-For more information about how we built our YARRRML template, check [EMbuilder YARRRML template builder](https://github.com/pabloalarconm/EMbuilder).
+This YARRRML template is provided [here](https://github.com/CARE-SM/CARE-SM-Implementation/tree/main/YARRRML/README.md) at this repository, so **there's no need for you to create it from scratch**.

+    In case you're interested in more information about how we built our YARRRML template, check [EMbuilder YARRRML template builder](https://github.com/pabloalarconm/EMbuilder).

 4) **Folder distribution:**
 ```bash